golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 The basic flow of working with Ray and Ray on Golem consists of:

 - Parallelizing your Python code with Ray (or writing a Ray app from scratch)
-- Testing your Ray app on your own computer (Ray helps you utilize all of your machine's CPU cores)
+- Testing your Ray app on your computer (Ray helps you utilize all of your machine's CPU cores)
 - Starting up a Ray on Golem cluster initially consisting of only one node
 - Executing your app on Ray on Golem cluster, which automatically scales up and down to accommodate your app's needs
 - Stopping down your Ray on Golem cluster to free resources and to limit the cost